 - Criminal investigatory materials

 In addition, “faculty records” are excluded from the definition of public records and are, therefore, not subject to public records disclosure, pursuant to Oregon Administrative Rule 577, Division 40.

+Public Records requests are considered received when read by the recipient.
 PSU’s Public Records Officer will acknowledge receipt of the request via email, unless the requester indicates a preference for another method of communication.
 If there is a cost for providing the records, PSU will notify the requester in advance.
 Payment must be received prior to release of the requested records.
 Because requests vary in complexity, PSU cannot ensure the records will be provided by a specific date.
 However, PSU makes every effort to provide the records in a timely manner.

 PSU will not release records it determines are exempt from disclosure under Oregon law.
 If a record is withheld, PSU will notify the requester in writing, and identify the reason for the denial.
 A requester may appeal a denial to the Multnomah County District Attorney’s Office.

 Requester will be notified in advance if there will be a fee to respond.
 Rates are assessed based on the actual labor costs associated with responding to the request.
 Fees must be paid in advance, and are calculated as follows: